JuliaByl/ms1-niclas-metal-workers/README.md

 ### Features of the website
 *This is the initial plan, if any changes occur to the design and layout, that will be put further down*

-Across the entire page, everything is going to be styled using thirds, which is inspired by the Resume lesson from Code Insitiute.
+Across the entire page, everything is going to be styled using thirds, which is inspired by the Resume lesson from Code Institute.
 Everything inside the header and body will be adhering to this as much as possible on big, medium and small screens.
 When not possible, they will be placed underneath each other instead.
 This description is for a big screen layout.
 Please see wireframes for different screen size variations.